-Masada is not only important because it is a UNESCO World Heritage Site or an ancient fortress occupying a breathtaking strategic location high on a flat plateau above the Dead Sea, but because of its symbolic importance as a symbol of determination and heroism which continues to this day with many Israeli soldiers sworn in here.
+Masada is not only important because it is a UNESCO World Heritage Site or an ancient fortress occupying a breathtaking, strategic location high on a flat plateau above the Dead Sea, but because of its symbolic importance of determination and heroism which continues to this day with many Israeli soldiers sworn in here.

-In the year 72 the Romans besieged Masada and succeeded in reaching the steep fortress after constructing a huge earthen ramp on its western side.
-In the year 73, the 960 Jewish zealots living at the top of Masada chose to commit suicide rather than to fall into the hands of the Romans alive.
+In the year 72, the Romans besieged Masada and succeeded in reaching the steep fortress after constructing a huge earthen ramp on its western side.
+In the year 73, the 960 Jewish zealots living at the top chose to commit suicide rather than to fall into the hands of the Romans alive.
 Their deeds left behind a saga of courage, heroism, and martyrdom.

 Near the palace is a large Roman style bath house with a colorful mosaic floor and walls decorated with murals.
 Many other buildings at the site – such as the luxurious western palace, the mikveh (Jewish ritual bath), storerooms, watchtowers, and synagogue relate the history of Masada, especially when viewed with artifacts such as storage containers, decorated pottery, scrolls, and coins.

-Masada is extremely high, and can be ascended on foot by the winding “snake path” or by a cable car that runs from the tourist center at the feet of Masada to the top.
+Masada is extremely high, and can be ascended on foot by the winding “snake path” or by a cable car that runs from the tourist center at the foot of the mountain to the top.
 The tourist center also features a movie about the story of Masada, a model of the site, and an exhibit of the archeological findings.

 As well as the archaeology, the site’s amazing and iconic setting has made it a popular place for concerts and events throughout the year.
-As well as the thrilling sound and light show, presented against the dramatic backdrop of the western side of Masada, tells the story of the rebels’ last days at the cliff-top fortress, which takes place throughout the summer months, there are many events at Masada including concerts and a prestigious opera festival.
+As well as the thrilling sound and light show, presented against the dramatic backdrop of the western side of Masada, tells the story of the rebels’ last days at the cliff-top fortress, which takes place throughout the summer months, there are many events at around the site, including concerts and a prestigious opera festival.

 Tours of Masada

-NB – National park entrance fee, two way cable car, and entrance to private Dead Sea beach (altogether worth approximately 35 USD) are included in this guided one day Masada and Dead Sea Tour (a great value option)
+NB – National park entrance fee, two-way cable car, and entrance to private Dead Sea beach (altogether worth approximately 35 USD) are included in this guided one day Masada and Dead Sea Tour (a great value option)

 Masada Sound & Light Show